-Having announced the success of its earlier Recruitment Drive and its intention to stage the Alton Show , it is with great sadness and reluctance that the Management Committee of The North East Hants Agricultural Association (NEHAA) has been forced to decide not to hold the Show after all.
+It is with great sadness and reluctance that the Management Committee of The North East Hants Agricultural Association (NEHAA) has been forced to decide that the Alton Show will be no more..

 Richard Buer, President of the Association, commented that this had not been an easy decision to take, but it has not proved possible to reconcile the needs of the owners of the site with those requirements for the Association which would enable it to stage the event at its usual showground, Froyle Park.